ogame-tbot/TBot/README.md

   * Insert the hostname of the machine you'll run TBot onto in the settings.json (i.e.: localhost, or the local ip of a computer on your local network such as 192.168.X.X)
   * Navigate with your browser to http://*hostname:port*/game/index.php (remember to change hostname and port with the ones you specified in settings.json)
   * Pay attention: TBot is not aware of what you do in the browser, it will do his job regardless of you playing manually, so keep an eye on the console
+* Proxy: TBot supports routing your traffic through a proxy
+  * Fill the settings in settings.json.
+The settings are quite self-explainatory.
+If you need assistance ping me on Discord

 ## Settings Hot Reload